SomeWeekendReading/someweekendreading.github.io/_posts/2025-05-30-llm-ai-still-crap-addendum.md

 You would be incorrect in that assessment.

 People are in fact going _the other way,_ increasing AI adoption.
-Some of this appears to& be at the behest of corporate management (usually lawyers or MBAs), who have no clue.
+Some of this appears to be at the behest of corporate management (usually lawyers or MBAs), who have no clue.
 Less than a clue. _Negative_ clues.